 Once we have scored your application and a recommendation about whether to fund it has been made by the Programme Advisory Panel, Arts Council England will make the final decision.
-To do this, they will consider how strongly your activity scored against our criteria and the four factors outlined above.
+To do this, they will consider how strongly your activity scored against our criteria, as well as considering the five factors outlined above.
 They will also consider your activity alongside other applications to the fund.